Bobrac3023/Project2-Quiz/README.md

 - __script js section__

-  - As the emphasis of this project is on Javascript, it has been used extendsively to manipulate the HTML elements.
+  -As the emphasis of this project is on Javascript, it has been used extendsively to manipulate the HTML elements.
-  - There are a multiple functions that are part of the script.
+  -There are a multiple functions that are part of the script.
-  - Each function is explained below.
+  -Each function is explained below.
       -initiateQuiz- This function is to inititae the quiz.
       -displayQuestion- This function will display the questions from the array and answer options from object lterals.
       -resetState- to remove previous child elements.
       -selectChoice- Actions to carry once user clicks on a particular answer.
       -showScore- Actions to display final score.
       -handleNextButton- Actions to take each time user clicks the **Next** button.
+  -Constant variables declared outside the function at global level are referenced from within the function to manipulate the DOM and create, remove, append HTML elements.
+  -The logic inside many of the functions is to reference the functional( defied with the local scope) or global constants, get Elements by their id, class or tag name and them manipulate them.
+  -The elements thus referenced are used to create new Elements, append or remove child elemetns and change the innerHTML content.

-  -Javscript Code validation of function initiateQuiz
+  -Code validation of Javascript function **initiateQuiz**

   ![python_tutor_code_visualization](readme.doc/python_tutor_code_visualization.png)